-II.A.3.
-Qualifications of the program director:
+- II.A.3.
+Qualifications of the program director: - II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.a).(1) Prior to appointment, the program director must demonstrate the following: II.A.3.a).(1).(a) completion of an adult reconstructive orthopaedic surgery fellowship; (Core) II.A.3.a).(1).(b) at least three years of clinical practice experience in adult reconstructive orthopaedic surgery; (Core) II.A.3.a).(1).(c) three years as a faculty member in an ACGME- or AOA-accredited orthopaedic surgery residency or an adult reconstructive orthopaedic surgery fellowship program; and, (Core) II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows (Core)
+II.A.3.a).(1) Prior to appointment, the program director must demonstrate the following: II.A.3.a).(1).(a) completion of an ACGME-accredited or American Osteopathic Association (AOA)-approved hand surgery fellowship; (Core) II.A.3.a).(1).(b) at least three years of clinical practice experience in hand surgery; (Core) II.A.3.a).(1).(c) three years as a faculty member in an ACGME- accredited or AOA-approved orthopaedic surgery, plastic surgery, or surgery residency or hand surgery fellowship program; and, (Core) fellowship programs ent: Current program directors of ACGME-accredited hand surgery are exempt from II.A.3.a).(1).(a)-(c).
+Program directors appointed after these requirements are expected to comply with these requirements.
+II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
+(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Orthopaedic Surgery, the American Board of Plastic Surgery, or the American Board of Surgery or by the American Osteopathic Board of Orthopaedic Surgery, the American Osteopathic Board of Plastic Surgery, or the American Osteopathic Board of Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) II.A.3.b).(1) All program directors appointed after the effective date of these requirements must have current certification in orthopaedic surgery, plastic surgery, or surgery by an American Board of Medical Specialties (ABMS) board or AOA board, as well as subspecialty certification in hand surgery.
+(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)

-II.A.3.b)

-must include current certification in the specialty by the American Board of Orthopaedic Surgery or by the American Osteopathic Board of Orthopaedic Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]

-II.A.3.b).(1)

-All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)